thayton/thayton.github.io/_drafts/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination.md

 You'll need to click on the `Ok` button to continue on to the main site.
 Before you do that though, inspect the `Ok` button in Developer Tools and you'll see that it has the following `id` attribute: `ctl00_ContentPlaceHolder1_btnAccept`.
-We'll use that id to accept the ToS in our script.
+We'll use that id when accepting the ToS in our script.

 After you accept the ToS agreement, you'll be presented with the following form.